Skip to main content

 Why Choose All Well for Side Return Extensions in Crystal Palace?

-The Victorian terraces in Crystal Palace are textbook candidates for side return extensions — the narrow passage running alongside the house is typically 1.0-1.5 metres wide and adds 30-40% more width to the ground floor when infilled.
+The Victorian terraces in Crystal Palace are textbook candidates for side return extensions.
+The narrow passage running alongside the house is typically 1.0-1.5 metres wide and adds 30-40% more width to the ground floor when infilled.
 Combined with a glazed roof and Crittall-style frames, the side return creates a bright, open-plan kitchen-diner without losing any garden space.

 Every project comes with a fixed-price contract, single project manager, and full certification including Building Control sign-off.